 It’s not just the stores that go for the holiday sounds: For at least the last decade and a half, if not much longer, almost every town sees at least one radio station “blow up” their playlist around Thanksgiving, if not sooner, and play those same ol’ well-worn holiday

 ear worms nuggets their consultants believe will draw listeners like moths to a flame.
 And the radio industry being what it is, there’s usually not a lot of variety in the holiday playlist from station to station and city to city.
-Yeah, there aren’t a lot of Andy Travises out there these days who’d let their on-air talent go freeform and play whatever piques their interests. (*sigh* If only every terrestrial radio station were as enjoyable as WKRP.)
+These days, there aren’t a lot of Andy Travises out there who’d let their on-air talent go freeform and play whatever piques their interests. (*sigh* If only every terrestrial radio station were as enjoyable as WKRP.)

 But, still, the listeners eat it up.
 There’s no two ways around it, Christmas carols are comfort food to the ear.
 And if it does sooth the listener for just a little while and make them think happy thoughts (and buy a gift or two, or several) then it’s done it’s job.
 Indeed, while in the dentist’s waiting room this afternoon for my semiannual checkup, the PA system was tuned into a traditional Christmas music channel from satellite radio — a move definitely intended to be seasonal and allow the patients to not be too nervous about getting their teeth cleaned/drilled/pulled/whatever.

 To be honest, listening to non-stop Christmas carols during the season can sometimes drive me downright bonkers.
 The less carols I have to listen to in a row, the better.
 That’s not to say I hate every Christmas carol.
 Far from it, in fact.
 To cite one specific song, “I’ll Be Home for Christmas” has such melancholic lyrics that have literally made me pull the car over and weep (that’s the truth).
-And a whole album of Christmas carols my mom had when I was a kid, an album done by a children’s choir, had me mesmerized by its haunting beauty.
+And a whole album of Christmas carols my mom had when I was a kid, all performed by a children’s choir, had me mesmerized by its haunting beauty.